bahmutov/start-server-and-test/README.md

 ## Note for Apollo Server users

-If a pass a simple GET request to Apollo Server it will respond with a 405 error.
+When passing a simple GET request to Apollo Server it will respond with a 405 error.
 To get around this problem you need to pass a valid GraphQL query into the query parameter.
 Passing in a basic schema introspection query will work to determine the presence of an Apollo Server.
 You can configure your npm script like so:

 ```
 start-server-and-test start-server 'http-get://localhost:4000/graphql?query={ __schema { queryType { name } } }' test